JuliaPhylo/PhyloNetworks.jl/README.md

 7. git push (origin master (or other branch))

-8. run update_public.sh to have same version in ane/public
+8. run sync_public.sh to have same version in ane/public, add date in date file

 ### Create branches